open-policy-agent/opa/docs/content/policy-language.md

 ```live:eg/undefined:output:expect_undefined
 ```

-Expressions that refer to undefined values are also undefine.
+Expressions that refer to undefined values are also undefined.
 This includes comparisons such as `!=`.

 ```live:eg/undefined/expression:query:merge_down
 v == true